-Executive Director Australia Future Submarine program, Naval Group
+Executive Vice President Future Submarine Program, Naval Group

 Renault Group (Renault, Dacia, Samsung) as Executive Vice President Engineering and Quality and was a member of the executive committee.